dom-schulz/utr-tennis-match-predictor/user-interface/README.md

 This interface utilizes [Streamlit](https://streamlit.io/) to create an interactive web application that predicts tennis match outcomes using UTR (Universal Tennis Rating) data and an AI agent.
 The current interface is a functional skeleton, with the last substantial update on March 6, 2024, and serves as a proof-of-concept for our tennis prediction system.
 We plan to update and improve this interface in mid April.

 The app connects to Google Cloud Storage to access match history data and player information.
-Rather than using pre-trained models, the application trains a custom logistic regression model on-demand whenever a prediction is requested, ensuring predictions are based on the most up-to-date data available.
+Rather than using pre-trained models, the application trains a custom logistic regression model on-demand for each prediction (this model includes randomness which can slightly alter the model's predictions of the same match).

 ### Try it yourself

 You can access the app at: [Tennis Predictor App](https://utr-tennis-match-predictor.streamlit.app/)

-If you want to test the app with sample inputs, try these player names:
+If you want to test the app with sample inputs, try these player names and location:
 ```
 Medvedev D. Alcaraz C. Seattle
 ```